 Mini Korean-style Vienna sausages stir-fried in a sweet, smoky, spicy sauce with bell peppers and aromatics.
-This easy 15-minute Korean Sausage Stir-Fry is a delicious side or main dish with steamed rice and made of simple ingredients!
+This easy Korean Sausage Stir-Fry recipe uses simple ingredients and is ready in 15 minutes!
+A better-than-takeout side or main that's perfect for busy weeknights or lunchboxes.

 Jump to:

-Korean Sausage Stir-fry is a popular side dish made in many Korean households.
-It's typically made of Korean-style Vienna sausages, bell peppers, onions, and garlic cooked in a spicy, sweet, tangy red sauce.
-The sauce is made of gochujang, ketchup, honey, sugar, sesame oil and and soy sauce.
+Korean Sausage Stir-fry features Korean-style Vienna sausages, bell peppers, onions, and garlic cooked in a spicy, sweet, and tangy sauce.

-The sausages are snappy in texture thanks to the casing.
-When they're coated in that red sauce, it's the perfect balance of spicy, sweet and salty!
+The savory sausages are snappy in texture and are perfectly balanced by the ketchup and gochujang.
 For a non-spicy version, feel free to omit the gochujang.

 Ingredients & Substitutes

-- Red Bell Pepper and Green Bell Pepper: or substitute with yellow or orange bell peppers, or carrots.
+- Red Bell Pepper and Green Bell Pepper: Or use yellow or orange bell peppers.

-- Onion: or substitute with red onion or 2 shallots.
+- Onion: Or use red onion or 2 shallots.

 Sauce